 This course is for continuing or experienced writers who want fresh ideas, sympathetic feedback, and structured analysis in a collaborative and fun environment.

-We recommend that you have done Screenwriting 1 or a similar course before enrolling on this course.
+We recommend that you do our Screenwriting 1 short course or a similar course before enrolling on this intermediate course.

 For this course:

 As part of your weekly assignments, you will be asked to view the films listed below (even if you have seen them before) which we will be analyzing in detail in class.
 I recommend that you buy or rent them in advance.
 For each session, it will also be useful if everyone brought writing material (though lecture notes will be sent out after each session).

 You Can Count on Me, American Beauty Groundhog Day Being John Malkovich, Pulp Fiction and Looper.

 As this is an intermediate course, I will expect you to be familiar with and to submit your writing assignments in proper script format.
 This information is covered in my beginner's class, and I will not have time to cover the basics again, although we will be exploring advanced screenwriting grammar.

 As well as 'industry standard' software such as Final Draft, there are a number of sites on the web which give you help with formatting, as well as free downloadable software programmes such as celtx.com.
 The important thing is not that you follow exact parameters, but that you understand the logic behind script formatting.
 The best way to do this is to read recent, properly formatted scripts: these can be downloaded free from sites such as www.simplyscripts.com' (although I will, whenever possible, send out pdfs of scripts to everyone in advance).
 It will help you to come with an idea you want to develop (or have begin to develop) into a full length feature script, but, most of all, come with an open mind.

 Details for booking